mozilla/Overscripted-Data-Analysis-Challenge/README.md

 - Use a reaction emoji to acknowledge a comment rather than writing a comment like "sure" - helps to keep things clean - but the contributor can still let folks know that they saw a comment.

-- You can ask for help and discuss your ideas on [gitter](https://gitter.im/overscripted-discuss/community}
+- You can ask for help and discuss your ideas on gitter.
+Click [here](https://gitter.im/overscripted-discuss/community) to join !

 ### Glossary